TestArmada/boilerplate-nightwatch/README.md

 You can also implement your own plugin in order to make magellan talk to more test frameworks.
 Find more [here]() to implement your own magellan plugin

 ### 3. Executor help
-Command line arguments for executor could be found by scanning `Executor-specific` keyward in magellan help output.
+Command line arguments for executor could be found by scanning `Executor-specific` keyword in magellan help output.

 Help from [testarmada-magellan-sauce-executor](https://github.com/TestArmada/magellan-saucelabs-executor)
 ```console